wookey-project/ewok-kernel/doc/perms.rst

 -----------------

-Permissions are statically set at configuration time, before building the firmware, and can't be updated during the device life cycle.
-Each application permissions are stored in a *.rodata* part of the kernel, reducing the risk of any tampering.
+Permissions are statically set at configuration time, before building the firmware, and cannot be updated during the device life-cycle.
+Each application permission is stored in a *.rodata* part of the kernel, reducing the risk of any tampering with.

 Configuring the permissions
 ---------------------------